Policy & Rules Regarding Telecommunications Services

-What is Customer Proprietary Network Information (CPNI)?
+Customer Proprietary Network Information (CPNI)

-In providing services to you, Whidbey Telecom may collect certain information that has been made available to us solely by virtue of our relationship with you, as our customer.
+In providing services to you, Whidbey Telecom may collect certain information that has been made available to us by virtue of our relationship with you, as our customer.
 Some of this information includes details of the telecommunication services you purchase from us, including technical configuration and amount of use of those services.
-This information can also be information included on your telephone bill related to services you’ve purchases including long distance call detail information.
+This information can also be information included on your telephone bill related to services you’ve purchased, including long distance call detail information.

 The Federal government has defined this information as Customer Proprietary Network Information (CPNI).
+Federal rules and regulations of the Federal Communications Commission (“FCC”) require telecommunications carriers to verify the identity and appropriate authorization of anyone requesting access to certain customer account information (also known as CPNI).
 Whidbey Telecom considers customer account information to be confidential including any information classified as CPNI.
 CPNI does not include Subscriber List information.

-Federal rules and regulations of the Federal Communications Commission (“FCC”) require telecommunications carriers to verify the identity and appropriate authorization of anyone requesting access to certain customer account information (also known as Customer Proprietary Network Information or (CPNI).
-In our continued commitment to safeguarding our customer account information and in alignment with these federal rules, Whidbey Telecom has established the following procedures:

-When you visit one of Whidbey Telecom’s Customer Service Centers, you will need to present a valid government-issued photo ID.
+- When you visit one of Whidbey Telecom’s Customer Service Centers, you will need to present a valid government-issued photo ID.
 Whidbey Telecom will review the account information to verify the name of the requestor as having authorization to discuss the relevant account information or make changes to the account.
 The FCC does not allow for any exceptions to this rule.
 Even if our customers are known to us, we are still required to review photo ID in order to release account information and/or make changes to accounts.

-When you call us, Whidbey Telecom will verify your name against the authorized name(s) listed in the relevant account record.
+- When you call us, Whidbey Telecom will verify your name against the authorized name(s) listed in the relevant account record.
 You must then provide the correct, pre-established Subscriber Verification Code (SVC) or correct answers to the pre-established Security Questions listed in the relevant account record before we will proceed with discussing the subject account information.

 If you call us to discuss long distance call information and you are verified as an authorized contact but unable to supply us with the correct SVC or answers to the back-up Security Questions, we may still be able to assist you with your request.
 If you have the call detail information that you’d like to discuss with you, we can discuss only the specific call detail information you provide to us during that call.
 We can also mail a copy of your invoice to either the postal or email address of record or call you back at the telephone service telephone number of record (either of which must have been on record for at least the past 30 days).
 If we call you back at the service telephone number of record, we will request you to verify other account information before supplying the requested call detail information.